Chewy Peanut Butter Cookies

 - Preheat oven to 350 degrees and line two baking sheets with parchment paper.
 Set aside.

 - Then add in the egg yolks and vanilla.
-Mix until light in color and fluffy, 1-2 minutes.2 egg yolks, at room temperature, 2 teaspoon vanilla
+Mix until light in color and fluffy, 1-2 minutes.2 egg yolks, at room temperature, 2 tsp vanilla

 - Add in the flour, baking soda, baking powder and salt.
 Mix until combined.
 The dough will seem very soft at first but will firm up after a minute or so.(You may be tempeted to add more flour in but don't!
 One properly measured cup is the exact amount these cookies need.
-See notes on measuring flour properly.)1 cup (125 g) all-purpose flour, ½ teaspoon baking soda, ½ teaspoon baking powder, ½ teaspoon salt
+See notes on measuring flour properly.)1 cup (125 g) all-purpose flour, 1/2 tsp baking soda, 1/2 tsp baking powder, 1/2 tsp salt

-- Scoop the dough into 16 balls, with a 2 tablespoon capacity cookie scoop, and arrange them on the baking sheets about two inches apart.
+- Scoop the dough into 16 balls, with a 2 tbsp capacity cookie scoop, and arrange them on the baking sheets about two inches apart.

 - Bake the cookies for 10-11 minutes.
 (10 for chewier cookies, 11 for crispier.)